khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 + **Zone**: The zone to which the resource belongs.
 + **Name**: Enter a name to ease identification of the resources.
 + **Type**: Select type from the drop down list.
 The only available resource type is _NL_ product.
 + **Address**: Unique identification of a resource.
 The format depends on the system.
-For _NL_ products is the serial number.
+For _NL_ products, address will be the serial number.
 + **Force Discovery**: Forces the product discovery in case it could not be done automatically.

 #### Home Automation system resources